-We collected sample rates from Clearcover and three leading national car insurance companies: GEICO, State Farm and Progressive.
-For each profile, we considered an adult living in the San Francisco Bay area who has a clean driving record and owns a Hyundai Sonata (the married couple owns two Sonatas).
+We collected sample rates from Clearcover and three leading national car insurance companies: Geico, State Farm and Allstate.
+For each profile, we considered an adult living in Thousand Oaks, Calif., who has a clean driving record and owns a 2015 Honda Civic EX (the married couple owns two Civics).

-As Clearcover is a very new company that has been selling insurance for only a few years, it doesn't have as many customer reviews as more familiar brands such as State Farm.
+As Clearcover has only been selling insurance for a few years, it doesn't have as many customer reviews as more familiar brands such as State Farm.

-For instance, reviews from sources like the Better Business Bureau and Trust Pilot tend to be positive.
-The Clearcover app experience has earned positive feedback among users as well, earning high marks in both the Google Play Store and the Apple Store for its iOS version.
+For instance, reviews from sources like the Better Business Bureau and Trustpilot tend to be positive.
+The Clearcover app experience has earned positive feedback among users as well, earning high marks in both the Google Play store and the Apple App Store for its iOS version.

 |Google Play store||4.7/5|